Francisco0178/HexConvLSTM/README.md

-HexConvLSTM - Readme is in process..
+HexConvLSTM - Readme is work in progress..